gpiliponyte/destination_arrival_simulator_thesis/README.md

 # Destination Arrival Simulator

-This project uses historical tourist arrival and presence data (2010-2020) in the region in ST to predict destination advertisement effects.
+This project uses historical tourist arrival and presence data (from 2010 to 2020) in the region in ST to predict destination advertisement effects.

 Developed using Python Streamlit.